 At Venturenomix our primary task is to secure our clients’ R&D grant funding.

 We know a lot about grant funding, but we also know when to bring in one of our expert partners.
-In this series of six blogs, we’ve teamed up with IP Attorney Jason Teng at Potter Clarkson to take a look at some of the IP-specific challenges we often come across in our R&D funding applications.
+In this final article, a series of six blogs, we’ve teamed up with IP Attorney Jason Teng at Potter Clarkson to take a look at some of the IP-specific challenges we often come across in our R&D funding applications.

 From a grant writer’s perspective

 Alex says: “Going into these collaborations as an SME, let’s face it, can be nerve-racking given the disparity in company size and power.
 There is generally a ‘mediator’ involved in Open Innovation, a neutral third party that will facilitate the relationship.

 In particular, this facilitator should be your first contact point for IP, for both the IP brought to the project by both parties and for any IP generated during the open innovation project.

 The application itself requires existing IP to be defined by both parties and the potential IP to be created – this will form the basis for the grant/collaboration agreement.
 State your existing IP as per the advice in this Q&A – more advice on how best to proceed needs to come from a patent attorney.”

 Jason says: “Collaboration with large corporates can be very beneficial, as they may have access to resources and markets that you lack.
 On the other hand, innovative SMEs are typically more agile than large corporates when it comes to developing new IP, which is the commercial advantage they possess.